RishabhK12/RxMind/cloudflare-worker/README.md

 Cloudflare Worker: Gemini Proxy

-This Worker holds your Gemini API key on the server and proxies requests from the app.
+This Worker holds the Gemini API key on the server and proxies requests from the app.

 Setup
 1) Install Wrangler (CLI): https://developers.cloudflare.com/workers/wrangler/install-and-update/